 Distracted driving causes so many different accidents each year.
 Many of these accidents can cause serious injuries or even fatalities.
 It’s important to understand the Missouri texting and driving laws so that you can look out for yourself and others.

 Have you been injured in an automobile accident?
 If the other driver was driving and texting, you may be able to sue for damages in a court of law.
-Contact us if you need assistance in putting together your case.
+Contact a Kansas City Car Accident Lawyer if you need assistance in putting together your case.
 We’re here to help.

 Adam Krause is a personal injury, mass tort, business litigation, and employment discrimination attorney who practices in Kansas City, Missouri.
 He graduated from the University of Missouri Kansas City School of Law and has been practicing law for several years now.
 Adam Krause has made a career of taking complicated litigation and presenting it in the most elementary terms for a jury of your peers to understand.
 Learn more about his experience here.